dogweather/forkful/content/en/powershell/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?
-Generating random numbers in PowerShell is about creating unpredictable numeric values within a specified range.
-Programmers utilize this capability for a myriad of reasons, including testing, simulation, and security purposes, where unpredictability or mimicking real-world randomness is crucial.

 ## How to:
 PowerShell offers a straightforward approach to generate random numbers using the `Get-Random` cmdlet.
 This cmdlet can produce random numbers within a default range or a specified range.